-The average 510(k) that uses ADAS to perform a Third-Party Review receives a 510(k) clearance within only 49 days.
-One of the reasons for the accelerated timeline is because your reviewer at ADAS will be someone who is familiar with your type of device and how it is used in clinical practice.
-In fact, most of our current reviewers previously worked as reviewers at the FDA.
+The average 510(k) that we review receives a 510(k) clearance within only 49-days.
+One of the reasons for the quicker clearance timeline is because all our reviewers have regulatory experience in each medical device sector, such as Radiology and Gastroenterology.
+In fact, most of our current reviewers had previously worked as reviewers at the FDA.

 We will provide you with a list of all deficiencies in your 510(k) application within only 5-working days.
-Thereafter, you would have to resolve all of our identified 510(k) deficiencies - this step normally takes 14 days or less.
-The FDA then only has 30-days to assess our 510(k) decision memo for accuracy or any mistakes, as per section (a)(2)(B) of 21 U.S.C.
-360m.
+Thereafter, you would have to resolve all our identified deficiencies - this step normally takes 14-days or less.
+The FDA then only has 30-days to assess our 510(k) decision memo for accuracy or any mistakes, as per section 21 U.S.C.
+360m(a)(2)(B).